Shattered Steel

-Shattered Steel is a mech simulation game released in 1996 by BioWare for MS-DOS, and later ported to Mac OS by now-defunct Logicware.
+Shattered Steel is a mech simulation game developed by BioWare and published by Interplay Productions for MS-DOS in 1996.
+It was later ported to Mac OS by now-defunct Logicware.
 It is notable for the deformable terrain effects, and for being BioWare's first developed game.

 Story

 Shattered Steel takes place in a desolate future where humanity is on the verge of extinction.
-The single-player campaign takes place over 5 separate worlds (planets), each planet has about 20 missions.
+The single-player campaign takes place over 5 separate worlds (planets); each planet has about 20 missions.

 The enemy in the game is a group of aliens who are in some way or another organic, mechanical or a combination of both.
 Examples of this are the Aspis, a spider-like enemy with an organic look and the Wasp, a very mechanical looking air vehicle.
 As the story unfolds, more is discovered about who controls the aliens, what their purposes are, and how to destroy them once and for all.